JoBaumert/Probabilistic_Crop_Mapping_EU/README.md

 # Probabilistic_Crop_Mapping_EU
 The code is seperated into two directories according to it's purpose: 1) The directory "data_preparation_and_alaysis" contains multiple files that must be run first to preprocess the raw data in such a way that it can be used for the generation of the probabilistic crop maps.
 The analysis, validation and visualization of the modelling results is also performed with files in this directory.
 The other directory, "generation_of_prob_crop_map" contains the code for the generation of the maps, including parameter estimation.
 The folder "delineation_and_parameters" contains some rather small excel files that describe how crop types are matched between different data sources (e.g., LUCAS and Eurostat) and predefine some hyperparameters.

 All of the input data must be downloaded from their original sources, prior to running the code (see below).
 The data is stored in several subdirectories of one directory named "Data".
 The user can choose where to locate this directory on the local machine.
-When choosing this directory consider that some input and output files are very large. first, specify the path to the directory where you store the data used by the code.   is named "Data" in the explanation and contains the folders Raw_Data, Intermediary_Data etc. as follows, using a textfile named data_main_path.txt.
+When choosing this directory consider that some input and output files are very large.
+To ensure that the python scripts find all data, you must specify the path to the main data directory with a text file that is stored in the same directory as the code.
+For this you have (at least) two options:
+1. manually create a text file with the name "data_main_path.txt" that contains the path *to* the data folder (i.e., not the data folder itself).
+2. use the command line to generate the text file with the respective content:
 ```
 echo '/path/to/data/folder/' >data_main_path.txt
 ```
-Alternatively,  you can just create a text file named "data_main_path.txt" that contains the content '/path/to/Data/folder/'
+In either case, make sure that "data_main_path.txt" is stored in the same folder as the code's main directory.

 ## Sources of the raw data